Celebrate Edinburgh Hogmanay

 Don't panic if you don't know any steps as there will be a caller to guide you through the evening.

-Over 25,000 attended the event in 2018, including 17,000 torch carriers, who helped create a river of fire through Edinburgh’s city centre from the historic Royal Mile to the finale in Holyrood Park.
+The event includes 15,000 torch carriers, who help create a river of fire through Edinburgh’s city centre from the historic Royal Mile to the finale in Holyrood Park.

 Spectators at the event are welcome for free (it’s unticketed), but organisers remind viewers that everyone needs to wrap up warm and not stand in front of the procession to take photos.